sven-hash/docs/docs/run-nym-nodes/nodes/validators.md

 there is no way to deterministically (re)generate this key using `nymd`.
 :::

-Select the correct network below, as the instructions, files, and endpoints differ in the instructions from here on in.

 <Tabs groupId="nym-network">
   <TabItem value="sandbox" label="Sandbox (Testnet)">
     At this point, you have a new validator, with its own genesis file located at <code>$HOME/.nymd/config/genesis.json</code>.
 You will need to replace the contents of that file that with the Sandbox Testnet <a href="https://nymtech.net/testnets/sandbox/genesis.json">genesis file</a>.
 You can use the following command to download the one for the Sandbox testnet: